Niels-NTG/gdmc_http_interface/README.md

 With this interface you can use other applications and scripts running on the same machine to read and modify a Minecraft world.

-This is designed as a tool for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.wikidot.com), an annual competition for procedural AI systems in Minecraft, where the challenge is to write an algorithm that generates a settlement while adapting to pre-existing terrain.
+This is designed as a tool for the [Generative Design in Minecraft Competition (GDMC)](https://gendesignmc.wikidot.com).
+This annual competition for procedural AI systems in Minecraft, where the challenge is to write an algorithm that generates a settlement while adapting to pre-existing terrain.
 Feel free to join our [community Discord server](https://discord.gg/YwpPCRQWND)!

 | Minecraft version | GDMC-HTTP version                                                                           | Docs                                                                                          | GDMC competition year                                                                                                                                                    |
 |-------------------|---------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|